JsCommunity/node-zone/README.md

 > minimal Zone implementation for Node

-This implementation is based on the [experimental AsyncWrap API](https://github.com/nodejs/diagnostics/blob/master/tracing/AsyncWrap/README.md), but it seems to work fine.
+This implementation is based on the [experimental `async_hooks` API](https://nodejs.org/docs/latest/api/async_hooks.html), but it seems to work fine.

 Work with any asynchronous tasks (IO, timers, promises, external modules, …).